logo

 New York | USA

 ‘What can and does a theatre play leave behind — what impact can it have in the real world?’
-Starting from the artistic projects New Gospel and Orestes in Mosul Milo Rau and Yvan Sagnet, activist from Cameroon and Jesus actors in New Gospel, discuss with Segal Center Executive Director Frank Hentschker.
+Starting from the artistic projects New Gospel and Orestes in Mosul Milo Rau and Yvan Sagnet, activist from Cameroon and Jesus actors in New Gospel, discussed with Segal Center Executive Director Frank Hentschker.
+This event was also livestreamed through HowlRound.

 Antwerp | Belgium